lastingerdata/datatags/ufl_tag_manager/README.md

 - `jinja2`
 - `1snowflake.connector`
 - `pandas`
+- `mysql-connector-python`

 For the snowflake stuff - I had to run python3 -m pip install --user --prefer-binary pyarrow python3 -m pip install --user  "snowflake-connector-python[pandas]" pandas numpy

-Also note - if you have a user installed lib (pip for example) and it requires a lib that is an EXISTING system lib...
+Also note - if you have a user installed lib (pip for example) and it requires a lib that is an EXISTING system lib such as six...
 You have to install the system lib like this - python3 -m pip install --user --ignore-installed six